 As well as the new price tag mentioned earlier, the 2014 Mac mini differed from its predecessor when it comes to specs, though the overall design of the Mac mini remains the same.
 It features Intel's Haswell processors, 802.11ac WiFi and Thunderbolt 2.

-The new Mac mini is available with the choice of three processors, all dual-core Intel Core i5.
+The 2014 Mac mini is available with the choice of three processors, all dual-core Intel Core i5.
 Those options are 1.4GHz, 2.6GHz or 2.8GHz.

 The two higher-end models are configurable, though, allowing you to add a 3.0GHz dual-core Intel i7 processor if you choose (at an additional cost, of course).